S’pore’s defeat to M’sia becomes 3-0 victory after FIFA says ineligible football players were fielded

 On 26 Sept, FIFA said FAM had used doctored documentation in its eligibility enquiries for seven players, so that it could field them in its games.

-FAM submitted an appeal that was rejected on 3 Nov, with FIFA subsequently releasing a 63-page report saying that FAM and the players had used forged or falsified birth certificates of the players’ grandparents to prove they were eligible to play for the national team.
+FAM filed an appeal, but FIFA rejected it on 3 Nov.
+FIFA later released a 63-page report stating that FAM and the players used forged or falsified birth certificates of the players’ grandparents to prove the players were eligible to play for the national team.

 FAM had also acknowledged that certain members of its secretariat made “administrative adjustments” to the players’ birth certificates, FIFA said.